ome/infrastructure/ansible/roles/nginx-proxy/README.md

 - `nginx_proxy_http2`: If `True` enable HTTP2, default `False`
 - `nginx_proxy_force_ssl`: If `True` permanently redirect all `http` requests to `https`, default `False`

-If SSL is enabled you should install the certificates on the server (not handled by this role) and set the following two variables:
+If SSL is enabled you should install the certificates on the server and set the following two variables:

 - `nginx_proxy_ssl_certificate`: Server path to SSL certificate
 - `nginx_proxy_ssl_certificate_key`: Server path to SSL certificate key

+Optionally this role can handle the certificate installation for you, if you specify the local source paths (default empty, you must handle the installation yourself):

+- `nginx_proxy_ssl_certificate_source_path`: Local path to SSL certificate
+- `nginx_proxy_ssl_certificate_key_source_path`: Local path to SSL certificate key

 Backend servers: